Deceit or Ignorance? You Be the Judge

-75 miles further west and the full weight of the storm surge is into NYC!
-In fact, the disaster scenario played out in the Storm Surge models have a 20 foot plus scenario in NYC, and this has been talked about for over 25 years as something that we may have to contend with one day – not because of climate change or AGW (whichever it is), but because that is what nature can, and probably one day will do!
+Seventy-five miles further west and the full weight of the storm surge is into New York City!
+In fact, the disaster scenario played out in the storm surge models have a 20-foot-plus scenario in New York City, and this has been talked about for over 25 years as something that we may have to contend with one day – not because of climate change or AGW (whichever it is) but because that is what nature can and probably one day will do!

 When you look at these tracks, it’s simply the whim of the weather that a storm worse than Sandy has not happened.
 There is nothing magical or mystical or out of nature about this.

 Or how about the 1903 hurricane in Atlantic City?

 Or Agnes in 1972 with its devastating floods and snow in West Virginia – on the first day of summer!?

 What you don’t know can hurt you, as we see people who are either ignorant to the facts or know the facts and are trying to deceive people so they can push their agenda.
 It has to be one or the other.
 You either don’t know, in which case you are not qualified to make such statements, or you do and are trying to deceive people.

 So is it deceit or ignorance or just one honest mistake after another?
 You make the call!